Devon-Peroutky/OneDir/Server/README.md

 ##### server_conf.sh
-* This is not quite ready for use... it will make it so you can start the server, but not much else.
-I will work on that next
 * creates a testing server for ftplib
 * needs root access
 * create server: **sudo bash server_conf.sh make**